 Less Involvement in The Criminal Justice System

 One of the most significant benefits of a co-responder program is decreased involvement in the criminal justice system for people suffering from mental health or substance abuse issues.
-In communities where there is no co-responder program in place, it is generally the sole responsibility of police officers to handle all 911 calls, including those made due to a substance abuse or mental health issue.
+In communities where there is no co-responder program in place, it is generally the sole responsibility of police officers to handle all 911 calls, including those made due to substance abuse or mental health issue.

 For example, if a person hallucinates or expresses thoughts about harming themselves, almost everyone’s first response is to call 911.
 While the police can sometimes deescalate these situations.
 A police presence often makes the person in crisis more frightened, more hostile, and potentially more likely to harm themselves or others.